 The rim is the uppermost part around the toilet bowl.
 It connects the tank to the bowl.
 It helps to avoid splashing and overflowing.

-Toilet rim holes (also called rim jets or siphon holes) are literally tiny holes under the rim of your toilet bowl.
-When you flush, water siphons down from the toilet tank via the rim holes.
+Toilet rim holes (also called rim jets or siphon holes) are tiny holes under your toilet bowl’s rim.
+Water siphons down from the toilet tank via the rim holes when you flush.

 This creates a swirling movement that enhances the flushing power of your toilet.
 The rim holes also help clean your toilet after every use.